 This book analyses the interplay of these different actors in the political relations among States since the 1960s: this interaction capability becomes a key factor for the international accountability of a country, and above all for the democratic reliability of its decision-making process.
 Then we have to consider the role of the organized civil society.

 In that way, expertise provides the basis for the mediation among the States, and then expertise goes for the legitimacy of power practices in all parties engaged, and in the decision-making process inside the democratic arenas.

-Institute for Contemporary History, Academy of Sciences of the Czech Republic, Prague
+AAS CR Archive of the Academy of Sciences of the Czech Republic, Praha

 You are not authenticated to view the full text of this chapter or article.

 This site requires a subscription or purchase to access the full text of books or journals.